CBEST/CREST STAR Intelligence-Led Penetration Testing

 - Actions On Target — Gaining further access on compromised systems and acquiring access to previously agreed target information and data.
 Again this phase will be performed based on the agreed scope and risk assessment, and approved by the target organization.

 - Persistence and Egress — Mimicking the activities of an advanced attacker, persistent access to the network will be secured and simulated exfiltration of staged data will be performed.
 Staged data will be created in line with the risk assessment and approved by the target organization before any action is taken.

-CBEST tests are to generally be performed without the widespread knowledge of the target organization’s IT security or response capability.
+CBEST/CREST STAR tests are generally performed without the widespread knowledge of the target organization’s IT security or response capability.
 A key part of the test is to assess how effectively the target is able to detect and respond to simulated attacks.

 Additional details about CBEST can be found below:

 - An Introduction to CBEST (289KB) - A short summary of the CBEST vulnerability testing framework

 - CBEST Implementation Guide (571KB) - The complete guide to the CBEST vulnerability testing framework